Decoding Your Vaginal Discharge

 Pink discharge may also indicate implantation bleeding, which is an early sign of pregnancy.
 If you’re experiencing other pregnancy symptoms, take a test, or schedule an appointment with your sexual/reproductive health care provider.

-Red or Brown Discharge
+If your Discharge is Red or Brown

 Red and/or brown discharge is perfectly normal during your period and is an indicator of reproductive tract bleeding.
 The color might range from cherry red at the beginning of your cycle to rusty brick brown near the end.